CSE-112-Team-4/cse112-team4-ExercisePlannerFork/admin/Code of Conduct.md

  - Either write commit descriptions, or write the issue numbers is description, same for pull requests.
  - 2 people need to approve a pull request to merge to main
  - Read the pull requests before approving them.
 If the code is unclear or uncommented, reject it and explain why.
-If the code takes you more than 15 minutes to unerstand after you've read it, it's probably either too messy or uncommented
+If the code takes you more than 15 minutes to understand after you've read it, it's probably either too messy or uncommented
  - Branches should be named as the stories/tasks they're dedicated to, incluing the story/task numbers
  - When doing a task, mark the corresponding issue as "In Progress" on the board.
  - Tasks need to be related to stories: "US/DS[story number] - [task number] [Task name]"